 Does being a red-head help you to stand out in a crowd?

-There is one exception — when I am back in Ireland with my aggressively ginger family.
+There is one exception – when I’m back in Ireland with my aggressively ginger family.
 The ginger gene runs very strong in the Murphy family.
 I’m tiny next to the strong ginger women of the Murphy family.

 Ever been picked on or made fun of because of your red hair?

 Being teased about my hair and freckles was the one constant of my childhood!
-I recently posted on my Instagram a story about repeatedly being called Fanta Pants — which was particularly hurtful at the time.
+I was repeatedly called Fanta Pants – which was particularly hurtful at the time.

-The risk is those insults or ‘fun’ people have over our appearance, leaves us with a lot of internalised shame about those things that make us different.
-I know I used to hate the way I looked, but thanks to some of Hollywood’s most patient therapists, I now know that there’s a big difference between being part of the joke, and actually feeling like I am a joke.
+The risk is those insults – or the ‘fun’ people have over our appearance – leaves us with a lot of internalised shame about those things that make us different.
+I know that I used to hate the way I looked, but thanks to some of Hollywood’s most patient therapists, I now know that there’s a big difference between being part of the joke, and actually feeling like I am a joke.